janice333/QA-KT/README.md

 Hi!janice

-I'm just testing this file and learn how to use the guthub!
+I'm just testing this file and learn how to use the github!

 pls give me the best wishes